Generic Name: doravirine + tenofovir disoproxil fumarate + lamivudine

 The U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents lists Delstrigo as a recommended initial HIV treatment regimens in certain clinical situations.

-Delstrigo is a single-tablet regimen containing Pifeltro (doravirine) and generic versions of tenofovir disoproxil fumarate and lamivudine.
+Delstrigo is single-tablet regimen for HIV containing the non-nucleoside reverse transcriptase inhibitor (NNRTI) doravirine and generic versions of two nucleoside/nucleotide reverse transcriptase inhibitors, tenofovir disoproxil fumarate (TDF) and lamivudine.

 Adult Dose: One tablet once a day.
 Each tablet contains 100mg doravirine + 300mg tenofovir disoproxil fumarate + 300mg lamivudine.